ajnjanssen/micro-finance/README.md

 # Micro Finance

-A personal finance management application built with Next.js that helps you track transactions, manage budgets, predict expenses, and achieve savings goals.
+A personal finance management application built with Next.js that helps you **plan and project** your financial future based on your configured income and expenses.

+## Philosophy: Configuration Over Calculation

+This app uses a **planning-first approach**:

+- ✅ **You configure** your recurring income, expenses, and savings goals
+- ✅ **The app projects** your financial future based on your plans
+- ✅ **CSV imports** serve as reference data for categorization ideas, not as source of truth
+- ✅ **Manual balance entry** gives you control over your starting point

+This means you define what your rent, salary, insurance, etc. **should be**, rather than the app trying to calculate it from partial historical data.

 ## Features

-- 📊 **Dashboard Overview**: Real-time visualization of your financial health
+- 📊 **Dashboard Overview**: Real-time visualization of your financial projections
-- 💰 **Account Management**: Track multiple bank accounts and balances
+- 💰 **Account Management**: Set manual balances for bank accounts, investments, and crypto
-- 📝 **Transaction Tracking**: Log and categorize income and expenses
+- 📝 **Configuration-Based Planning**: Define your recurring income and expenses
-- 📈 **Expense Predictions**: AI-powered forecasting of future expenses
+- 📈 **Financial Projections**: Forecast your balance months ahead based on your plans
 - 🎯 **Budget Planner**: Set and monitor budget targets by category
 - 🏆 **Savings Goals**: Create and track progress toward financial goals
-- 📥 **CSV Import**: Bulk import transactions from bank exports
+- 📥 **CSV Import**: Import transactions as reference data for category ideas
-- 🔄 **Recurring Transaction Detection**: Automatically identify recurring patterns
-- 🏷️ **Smart Categorization**: Intelligent auto-categorization with audit trails
+- 🏷️ **Smart Categorization**: Get suggestions from imported transaction patterns
-- ⚡ **Duplicate Detection**: Prevent duplicate transaction entries
+- 🔄 **Recurring Pattern Setup**: Manually configure your recurring transactions

 ## Tech Stack